gr0sabi/gr0sabi.github.io/_posts/2020-05-30-resolute-write-up-hack-the-box.md

 header:
   teaser: \assets\images\htb\resolute\resolute-banner.png
   teaser_home_page: true
-toc: false
+toc: true
 toc_label: "Table of Contents"
 toc_icon: "database"  # corresponding Font Awesome icon name (without fa prefix)
 # toc_sticky: true
 ---
 ![](\assets\images\htb\resolute\resolute-banner.png)
 ## TL;DR
 Resolute was a straight-forward *medium*-rated machine on Hack The Box created by egre55.
 Initial recon revealed an open LDAP service which leaked all local users and a default password.
-This allowed a password spray against the users and a successful login as user `melanie`.
+This allowed a password spray using WinRM and a successful login as user `melanie`.
 As `melanie`, further machine enumeration revealed PowerShell transcripts that leaked a command containing user `ryan`'s password.
 User `ryan` is part of the `Contractors` group, which is also contained in the `DnsAdmin` group.
-Being a member of the `DnsAdmin` is abused to add first compromised user `melanie` as a `Domain Admin`, owning the machine.
+Being a member of the `DnsAdmin` is abused to add the first compromised user `melanie` as a `Domain Admin`, owning the machine.

 ## Nmap Port Scan
 `nmap -sCV -Pn -n -p- -T4 -oN nmap/full-resolute 10.10.10.169`